LowrimoreRichard-FS-1/Richard-Lowrimore/README.md

 *   **Challenges:** Getting used to the specific folder structure requirements took some time.
 *   **Next Steps:** Next week, I plan to start integrating CSS for styling and work on the next set of requirements.
 *   **Status:** All issues related to Milestone 1 have been closed on the Issues tracker.

+I really think I am learning more about repositories now.